 In the soccer metroidvania “Randy’s Soccer Quest”, the ball not only serves as a projectile against obstacles or enemies, but also as the central object for solving puzzles.
 Sometimes the ball has to be maneuvered between spikes or you have to activate switches with its help.
 Through this universality, every interaction with the ball contributes to the experience.

 - “Mai-Chan’s Sweet Buns” by Krystian Majewski & Sebastian Haßler.

 - “Tempo Quest” by Bruno de Chazelles, Alexis de Chazelles & Théo Moyen.

 - “Dark Soil” by Pietro Ferrantelli, Sylvain Guerrero, Robin Chafoin, Joachim Leclercq & Boris Warembourg.

 - “Corrupted Space” by Egor Dorichev.

-“YOU LEFT ME” is a magnificent game not only because of its heartbreaking story, but also because of its audiovisual design.
+“YOU LEFT ME.” is a magnificent game not only because of its heartbreaking story, but also because of its audiovisual design.
 Here, surrealistic image ideas such as multi-eyed cats or a waiting room full of masked people are combined with detailed sceneries.
-Everything is acoustically accompanied by a background song, which is notable for its strong bass tunes as well as a gentle, melancholy voice.
+Everything is acoustically accompanied by a background song, which is notable for its strong bass tunes as well as a gentle, melancholic voice.

 In “Mellowdy” someone wants to send a song to his beloved one.
 Manifested in the form of a heart, the love song echoes out into the world.
 You control the heart and lead it from place to place, where you also meet wonderfully drawn characters, hugely inspired by Asian imagery.
 Those characters give the players another musical note, which also extends the background music.